Gnetophyta: Gnepine hypothesis

 The gnepine hypothesis is a modification of the gnetifer hypothesis, and suggests that the gnetophytes belong within the conifers as a sister group to the Pinaceae.
 According to this hypothesis, the conifers as currently defined are not a monophyletic group, in contrast with molecular findings that support its monophyly.
 All existing evidence for this hypothesis comes from molecular studies since 1999.
 A 2018 phylogenomic study estimated the divergence between Gnetales and Pinaceae at around 241 millions of years ago, in the early Triassic while a 2021 study placed it earlier, in the Carboniferous.

 However, the morphological evidence remains difficult to reconcile with the gnepine hypothesis.
 If the gnetophytes are nested within conifers, they must have lost several shared derived characters of the conifers (or these characters must have evolved in parallel in the other two conifer lineages): narrowly triangular leaves (gnetophytes have diverse leaf shapes), resin canals, a tiered proembryo, and flat woody ovuliferous cone scales.
 These kinds of major morphological changes are not without precedent in the Pinales, however: the Taxaceae, for example, have lost the classical cone of the conifers in favor of a single-terminal ovule, surrounded by a fleshy aril.

 Gnetophyte-sister hypothesis

 Some partitions of the genetic data suggest that the gnetophytes are sister to all of the other extant seed plant groups.
 However, there is no morphological evidence nor examples from the fossil record to support the gnetophyte-sister hypotheses.

-Fossil lineages
+Fossil gnetophytes

+Knowledge of gnetophyte history through fossil discovery has increased greatly since the 1980s.
+Although some fossils that have been proposed to be gnetophytes have been found as far back as the Permian, their affinities to the group are equivocal.
+The oldest fossils that are definitely assignable to the group date to the Late Jurassic.
+Overall, the fossil record of the group is richest during the Early Cretaceous, exhibiting a substantial decline during the Late Cretaceous.